M. Provisions

 Statutory income taxes are assessed based on book profits prepared under generally accepted accounting principles in India adjusted in accordance with the provisions of the (Indian) Income Tax Act, 1961.
 Statutory income tax is charged at 25% plus a surcharge and education cess with tax benefits or 22% plus a surcharge and education cess without tax benefits.

 MAT is assessed on book profits adjusted for certain items as compared to the adjustments followed for assessing regular income tax under normal provisions.
-MAT for the fiscal year 2023-24 is 15% plus a surcharge and education cess.
+MAT for the fiscal year 2023-24 is charged at 15% plus a surcharge and education cess.
 MAT paid in excess of regular income tax during a year can be set off against regular income taxes within a period of fifteen years succeeding the fiscal year in which MAT credit arises subject to the limits prescribed.

 Business loss can be carried forward for a maximum period of eight assessment years immediately succeeding the assessment year to which the loss pertains.
 Unabsorbed depreciation can be carried forward for an indefinite period.